craigmcmeechan/antiSocial/README-development.md

 ### development notes

+This prototype is built in [Nodejs](https://nodejs.org) on the [loopback](https://loopback.io/) application framework.

+### installation

 Fork the repository and clone it to your development computer

 install node if you don't already have it

 `cp localdev-example.env localdev.env`

+Note that by default all data is ephemeral using the loopback memory connector.
+If you want the data to persist set MEMORY_CONNECTOR_BACKING_FILE=working/memory-db.json in localdev.env

 run `npm install`